Ares-Developers/Ares-docs/new/alternatetheaterart.rst

 AlternateTheaterArt
 ~~~~~~~~~~~~~~~~~~~

-The Navy Seal has `AlternateArcticArt=yes` set, which causes the game
+The Navy Seal has `AlternateArcticArt=yes` set, which causes the game to use the
-to use the image file seala.shp on arctic maps, instead of seal.shp.
+image file :file:`seala.shp` on arctic maps, instead of :file:`seal.shp`.
+This
-This logic works for any InfantryType, however this only works for the
+logic works for any InfantryType, however this only works for the arctic theater
-arctic theater and only for InfantryTypes.
+and only for InfantryTypes.

 :[TechnoType]AlternateTheaterArt= (boolean): Specifies whether or not
   this SHP-based unit can have alternate art depending on the theater of